Pratiksha2936/data-analysis-cheatsheet/sql.md

 CHECK : it can set limit  the value allowed in acolumn CREATE TABLE CITY
+CREATE THIS SAMPLE TABLE
+CREATE DATABASE college;
+USE college;

+CREATE TABLE student (
+rollno INT PRIMARY KEY,
+name VARCHAR(50),
+marks INT NOT NULL,
+grade VARCHAR(1),
+city VARCHAR(20));

+Insert this data

+INSERT INTO student
+(rollno, name, marks, grade, city)
+Values
+(101, "anil", 780, "C1", "Punee"),
+(103, "anila", 7800, "C2", "Punee"),
+(104, "anilaa", 78000, "C3", "Puneee"),
+(105, "anilaaa", 780000, "C4", "Puneeee"),
+(106, "anilaaaaa", 780000, "C5", "Puneeeee");

 ➤ SELECT Command in Detail
+  it about to select
+  how to select
+  SELECT * FROM student; FULL TABLE
+  Select DISTINCT city from student
+  WHENEVER WE WANT UNIQUE DATA NOT A REPEATED DATA SO I WILL    USE ( DISTINCT )

 ➤ WHERE Clause
+To define some conditions
+SELECT col1, col2FROM table_name
+WHERE conditions;
+Select * from student where marks > 78;
+select & from student where marks > "Puneee"
+WHERE ISLYIE USED KRTE HAI KI HUM EASILY JAHA KA BHI DATA DEKHNA HAI TO DEKH SAKTE KI JESE

+SELECT * FROM
+STUDENT
+WHERE marks > 80;

 ➤ Operators
+we can use operates with where clause
+Using operators in where
+arithemic :+-*/ ,% modulus means : 4 % 2 = 0
++  select * from student where marks+10 > 780;
+-  select * from student where marks-10 > 780;
+*  select * from student where marks*10 > 780;
+/  select * from student where marks/10 > 780;
+%
+comparsion Operators : = , !=, > ,>= , <, <=
+select * from student where marks =780;

+Logical opertors
+AND,OR, NOT, IN, Between, all ,  like , any

+Bitwise opertors
+&(Bitwise AND), |(bitwise OR)
+AND (to check for both condition to be true) select * from student where marks >90 AND city = "Mumbai" ;
+OR
+select * from student where marks >90 OR  city = "Mumbai" ;
+NOT
+SELECT * from student where city not in ("Delhi", "Mumbai");
+IN
+SELECT * from student where city IN ("Delhi", "Mumbai");
+Between
+select * from  student where marks Between 780 and 780000;

 ➤ LIMIT Clause
+sets an upper limit on number of (tuple ) rows to be returned Select * from student Limit 3;

+select col1,col2 From table_name
+Limit number;

 ➤ ORDER BY Clause
+to sort in ascending (ASC) or descending order (DESC) select * from student order by city ASC;

+SYNTAX
+Select by col1, col2 from table_name
+order by col_name(s) ASC;

+select * from student
+order by city DESC;

+limit bhi laga sakte hai hum
+limit 3;

 ➤ Aggregate Functions
+Aggregare  function perform a calculation on a set of  values , and return a asingle value

+> count() JESE HUM TEEN NAME DIYE AMAN RAHUL AND ARJUN COUNT FUNCTION BATAYEGA KUI HUMKO 3 NAAM MILE
+> MAX()  MAX FUNCTION MAX VALUE
+> MIN() MIN VALUE
+> SUM() SUM VALUE
+> AVG() AVG BATA HAI

+> GET MAXIMUM MARKS
+SELECT MAX(MARKS)
+FROM STUDENT;

+> Get average marks
+ SELECT AVG(MARKS)
+  FROM STUDENT;

 ➤ GROUP BY Clause
+GROUP ROWS THAT HAVE THE SAME VALUES INTO SUMMARY ROWS IT COLLECT DATA FROM MULTIPLE RECOEDS AND GROUP THE RESULT BY ONE PR MORE COLUMN

+GENREALLY WE USE GROUP BY WITH SOME AGGREGATION FINCTION jese sare ke sare city ke andr kutne baache oadh rhe hai ye niklne ke liye hum ye likh sakte hai COUNT NUMBER OF STUDENT IN EACH CITY

+SELECT city, count(rollno)
+from student
+GROUP BY city;

+command
+select city from student
+group by city;

 ➤ Practice Questions
+1. write the query to find avg marks in each city in ascending order? solve : select city avy(marks) from student group by city order by  city;

 ➤ HAVING Clause
 ➤ General Order of Commands
 ➤ UPDATE Command